“I need a scan or MRI to diagnose my pain”

 As physiotherapists, we often hear patients talking about a 'slipped disc'.
 Your discs are really strong tissues that sit between the bones of your spine.
 Because they are so strong, they simply cannot slip out of place, and neither can any other joints in your spine.

+Despite being strong and stable, discs can still cause us discomfort.
 Disc-related conditions can be extremely painful and complex.
 Like any structure in the body, discs age, and over time they can lose some of their flexibility and shock absorbing properties.
 Less cushioning between the bones in your spine can cause pain.
 In other cases, the soft centre of the disc can become inflamed or bulge and come into contact with a nerve root, causing a different kind of pain but no less discomfort.

 Patients tend to be quite worried that if they have a disc problem it will never get better.
 But be assured, the clinical evidence tells us that, even if your pain is disc-related, it can and most often does get better.